benrlodge/node-locomotive-es6-react-redux/README.md

 Therefore, I started this project with the same intention that Locomotive.js was for the backend, but for the the front-end.

-It embraces modern development tools including Webpack, ES6, React, and Redux.
+It embraces modern development tools including Webpack, Gulp, and ES6.

 ### Gulp, Webpack and ES6